brownbrandon272/dc20-level-0/docs/major-updates-project-plan.md

    - MP Enhancements: -1 AP cost (1 MP), +3 HP per MP (Bolster)

 **Action Items:**
-1. ❌ **CRITICAL:** Current maneuvers.json needs complete rewrite - only 2/14 are correct
+1. ✅ **COMPLETE:** maneuvers.json fully implemented with all 12 maneuvers (not 14) - see Phase 1.2 status
-2. ❌ **CRITICAL:** Current spells.json is too simplified - needs spell check mechanics, enhancements
+2. ⏳ **PARTIAL:** Current spells.json has basic data - full spell check mechanics not implemented (display only)
-3. ❌ **CRITICAL:** Spell list names wrong: "Lightning/Psychic/Holy" → "Lightning & Teleportation/Psychic & Enchantment/Holy & Restoration"
+3. ✅ **COMPLETE:** Spell list names updated correctly in spells.json
 4. ❌ Need to implement Stamina Point system: "1 SP can be spent in place of 1 AP for Maneuvers"
-5. ❌ Need spell check/save system with DC mechanics
+5. ⏳ **PARTIAL:** Spell check/save system defined in data but not interactive (display only per Q1-NEW)

 #### Create: baseActionsExpanded.json